w3c/wai-policies-prototype/_policies/france.md

       - title: Ministry of Social Affairs
         url: http://social-sante.gouv.fr/
     webonly: no # other values: yes
-    scope: public # keys that allows us to use any combination
+    scope: Public sector # keys that allows us to use any combination
     standard: false
     documents:
   - title: